 Rust has some fantastic “first party” resources for learning the language.
 The Rust Book, Rust by Example, and the Rust documentation are all stand-out examples of written learning resources created by a programming language community.
 It seems like a simple concept, but having official learning resources maintained by some of the same people who work on the language itself is a great idea.
 The fact that these documents are also free and available on lots of different devices is incredible.
-However, while the official living ebooks are great, when we look at practical, project-based, and video content, things start to break down.
+Additionally, Rust programming books written and published traditionally are climbing in number and quality.
+Fullstack Rust, Rust in Action are two project-focused books I’ve worked through, and there are several others that are a bit older.
+However, while the official living ebooks and the wider book marketplace are great, when we look at practical, project-based, and video content, things start to break down.

 Like many others, I’m continuously refining my process for learning new material.
 Personally, I’ve had success with alternating the type of learning material I’m using, from books and articles to video courses and projects/exercises.
 While the alternative learning material I’ve used for Rust has thus far been superb, there isn’t a whole lot of it.
 If you’ve learned Rust in the last couple of years, the following resources might be familiar: